yahoo/elide-doc/pages/guide/v5/04-analytics.md

 # Overview

-Elide's `AggregationDataStore` exposes read-only models that support data analytic queries.
+Elide includes a semantic modeling layer and analytic query API for OLAP style queries against your database.

+A **semantic model** is the view of the data you want your users to understand.
+It is typically non-relational (for simplicity) and consists of concepts like tables, measures, and dimensions.
+End users refer to these concepts by name only (they are not expected to derive formulas or know about the physical storage or serialization of data).

+A **virtual semantic layer** maps a semantic model to columns and tables in a physical database.
+Elide’s virtual semantic layer accomplishes this mapping through a [HJSON](https://hjson.github.io/) configuration language.
+HJSON is a human friendly adaptation of JSON that allows comments and a relaxed syntax among other features.
+Elide’s virtual semantic layer includes the following information:

+ * The defintions of tables, measures, and dimensions you want to expose to the end user.
+ * Metadata like descriptions, categories, and tags that better describe and label the semantic model.
+ * For every table, measure, and dimension, a SQL fragment that maps it to the physical data.
+These fragements are used by elide to generate native SQL queries against the target database.

+Elide leverages the `AggregationDataStore` store to expose the read-only models defined in the semantic model.
 Model attributes represent either metrics (for aggregating, filtering, and sorting) and dimensions (for grouping, filtering, and sorting).
-Models exposed through the Aggregation store are flat and do not contain relationships to other models.
+Models exposed through the aggregation store are flat and do not contain relationships to other models.

 The Aggregation store includes a companion store, the `MetaDataStore`, which exposes metadata about the Aggregation store models including their metrics and dimensions.
 The metadata store models are predefined, read-only, and served from server memory.